 The Domestic Violence – Victims’ Protection Bill will come into force on 1 April 2019.
-The Bill creates an ability for employees affected by domestic violence to request variations to their employment, and amends the Holidays Act 2003 to create a new type of leave – domestic violence leave.
+The Act creates important obligations upon employers as it allows employees affected by domestic violence to request variations to their employment, and amends the Holidays Act 2003 to create a new type of leave – domestic violence leave.

 Flexible Working and Domestic Violence Leave

 From April 2019, employees who are victims of domestic violence will be able to request a variation of their working arrangements for up to two months.
 The purpose of the variation is to allow employees to deal with the results of being affected by domestic violence.

 Employees will also become entitled to 10 days’ domestic violence paid leave per year.
 An employee will become entitled to 10 days’ domestic violence leave per year after six months of employment.
 It will be calculated the same way as sick or bereavement leave, and can be taken in advance if agreed to by the employer and employee.
 Domestic violence leave won’t be paid out on termination of employment.

 Where an employee requests a variation to their working arrangements, an employer will be required to consider the request as soon as possible and are entitled to ask for proof the employee is a person affected by domestic violence.